tech-tankorg/tech-tank-slackbot/CONTRIBUTING.md

 ### What to call your newly created branch

 Create a new branch with the keyword of what you are planning to do.
-For example if you are planning a new feature, then the branch name may look like`feat-awesome-feature--octokat`.
-Moreover, if you're adding a new test then name the branch `test-awesome-test--octokat`.
+For example, if you're planning a new feature then the branch name may look like `feat-awesome-feature--octokat`.
+However, if you're adding a new test then the branch name may look like `test-awesome-tests--octokat`.